SathyaBhat/sathyasays.com/content/posts/2008-12-08-make-use-of-peerguardian-2s-ip-filter-in-ktorrent.md

 ![Ktorrent settings][1]

 Now Click on Apply.
 Next on the sidebar, scroll down and click on IP Filter.
-Click on the checkbox next to &#8220;Use PeerGuardian Filter&#8221;.
+Click on the checkbox next to "Use PeerGuardian Filter".
 Next just click on Download/Convert.
 It might take a minute or two for the list to be loaded and converted to a format KTorrent can understand.

 ![IP-Filter][2]